 Unlike most butterflies and moths, which spin their cocoons out of silk, bagworm moth larvae make use of the resources around them—plant matter, mostly.
 There are bagworm species all over the world, and many more styles of “bag”, the cocoon for which they are named.
 Some are more interesting than others, like the feathery nests made of stork’s bill seeds.
 But for the most part, they all hang like bags.

 More interesting are the miniature log (or twig) cabins that gracefully spiral to a tip.
 A study of 42 such structures in India, built by the bagworm Clania crameri, showed the design was anything but random.
 The larvae have a style in mind and look for the right sticks to build it—the various lengths required to assemble their spiraling tower.
+It takes them pretty much their whole lives to finish the job, but it’s worth it.
+The males emerge as fuzzy black moths with transparent wings, while the females “decay into a pile of eggs” to spawn the next generation.

 Caddisflies, or sedge flies, are widely distributed around the world.
 They look like moths with hairy wings, but as larvae they live underwater.
 It’s at this stage of life that caddisflies are at their most artful, spinning together their submarine cases with silk from the glands around their mouths, along with sand, stones, and plant matter.

 Depending on the species, these homes may be stationary or mobile.
 Styles are so characteristic of the species that builds them that while adult caddisflies are hard to tell apart, larvae can be identified by their cases.
 Some are smooth, some are lumpy, and so on.
+Only one larvae lives on land, in the leaf litter of the English West Midlands: Enoicyla pusilla, the ‘land caddis’.
+All others inhabit submarines.

 Native to North America, the ovenbird gets its name from the resemblance of its adobe mud nest to a Dutch oven… at least if you squint really hard.
 Construction takes roughly two weeks, building the walls out from a bowl shape, up, then back in at the top while carefully avoiding collapse.
 By the end, the ovenbird will have worked 2,000 pellets—ten pounds of mud—into the sphere of its home.
 They also use plant matter and dung for the structure and line it with grass for comfort.

+A circular side opening allows the family in and out while cleverly repelling attackers.
+Not only is the entrance offset from the branch, but it also has a curving wall inside, three‑quarters of the way to the roof, posing a “severe obstacle for predators” (in addition to the concrete‑like adobe itself).
 There are actually three types of ovenbird nest, the other two being cavities and domes; but they’re all enclosed, like little houses—unlike the vast majority of other bird homes.
-Cavity nests are typically established in woodpecker holes, natural cavities, or burrows up to one meter deep (which they may dig themselves, we’re not sure).
+Cavity nests are typically established in woodpecker holes, natural cavities, or burrows up to one metre deep (which they may dig themselves, we’re not sure).
 And dome nests are built with sticks, grass, feathers, and bone, with protection from thorns and barbed wire.
 Notably, they also use snakeskin.

 Native to Australia and New Guinea, bowerbirds have the surprising distinction of being second only to humans in the adornment of their structures.
 In fact, their bowers (walls of sticks bent inwards to form arched shelters with cleared ground in front) have even drawn comparisons to Disney World.
 Just as the upper bricks of Sleeping Beauty’s Castle and the buildings of Main Street are smaller than at ground level to make everything look taller, male bowerbirds use forced perspective to make their bowers look smaller (and themselves bigger, according to one theory) to prospective female mates in the air.

 The similarity to Disneyworld doesn’t end there.
-To attract mates, bowerbirds also fill their yards with plastic tat and mass-produced garbage: marbles, ring pulls, duct tape, bra straps, ribbons, pegs, glass, wrappers, and even syringes (always with the largest items toward the back).
-One bower was found to have bottle caps arranged in an arc around a plastic doll splayed in the center, “eyes wide and mouth open in a plastic scream.”
+To attract mates, bowerbirds also fill their yards with plastic tat and mass‑produced garbage: marbles, ring pulls, duct tape, bra straps, ribbons, pegs, glass, wrappers, and even syringes (always with the largest items toward the back).
+One bower was found to have bottle caps arranged in an arc around a plastic doll splayed in the centre, “eyes wide and mouth open in a plastic scream.”

 Few birds are so descriptively named as the sociable weaver.
 These sparrow‑sized birds, native to the Kalahari, weave sprawling communal nests “like avian apartment complexes” for a hundred or so families to live in.
 Each block resembles a haystack in the tree and follows a typical blueprint.
 Large twigs are used for the roof, while grasses are woven into the four‑to‑six‑inch chambers, or “apartments”, which are then lined with soft furnishings like fluff, cotton, and fur.
 Entrance tunnels can be as long as 10 inches and lined with spikes of straw to keep predators at bay.
 Further protection from tree snakes and honey badgers comes from the choice of tree; smooth, tall trunks or even telephone poles are best.
 But cheetahs, vultures, owls, and eagles often find their way up to the roof of the complex just to enjoy the view.
 Giraffes and antelopes love them too; the birds’ droppings enrich the soil, resulting in more leaves—for food and shade—on the trees.